Jest code coverage report explained

 const double = (number) => 2;

-Code coverage is useful, but it's important not to use it as the only metric to measure your unit tests.
-Make sure to keep in mind all the possible edge cases and different scenarios, as code coverage won't pick these up.
+Code coverage is useful, but it’s not going to mean your code is perfect, and it’s important not to use it as the only metric to measure your unit tests.
+Make sure to keep in mind all the possible edge cases and different scenarios, as code coverage won’t pick these up.

 Comments